Austin Riley Preview, Player Props: Braves vs. Dodgers

-The Atlanta Braves, including Austin Riley (batting .262 in his past 10 games, with a double, three home runs, four walks and five RBI), battle starter Julio Urias and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.
+On Saturday, Austin Riley (.302 batting average in his past 10 games, with two doubles, three home runs, four walks and six RBI) and the Atlanta Braves play the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
+First pitch is at 9:10 PM ET.

-In his most recent game, he had two hits (going 2-for-5 with a home run and an RBI) against the Dodgers.
+He racked up two hits (going 2-for-5 with a double and an RBI) in his last game against the Dodgers.

 Austin Riley Game Info & Props vs. the Dodgers